 $1.25 Million Gifted to Support Present and Future of Women in American Theater

-The BOLD Theater Women’s Leadership Circle, led by Northern Stage Producing Artistic Director Carol Dunne, will provide $1.25 million in support for Northern Stage and four other theaters run by women artistic directors during the 2018-2019 season.
-Each theater will receive a $250,000 grant.
-The BOLD Circle will offer major support of artistic initiatives focused on women artists and will create a formal mentorship program to train and prepare future women artistic directors to lead, to create, to innovate, and deepen the impact of theater on the American culture.
+The BOLD Theater Women’s Leadership Circle, led by Northern Stage Producing Artistic Director Carol Dunne, will provide $1.25 million in support for Northern Stage and four other theaters run by women artistic directors beginning in the 2018-19 Season and continuing for three years.
+Each year, each theater will receive a $250,000 grant.
+The BOLD Circle offers major support of artistic initiatives focused on women artists and creates a formal mentorship program to train and prepare future women artistic directors to lead, to create, to innovate, and deepen the impact of theater on the American culture.

-The first cohort of the BOLD Theater Women’s Leadership Circle includes Susan V. Booth (The Alliance Theatre, Atlanta, GA), Eileen Morris (The Ensemble Theatre, Houston, TX), Sarah Rasmussen (Jungle Theater, Minneapolis, MN), Lisa McNulty (WP Theater, New York, NY), and BOLD founder Carol Dunne (Northern Stage, White River Junction, VT).
+The first cohort of the BOLD Theater Women’s Leadership Circle includes Susan V. Booth (The Alliance Theatre, Atlanta, GA), Eileen Morris (The Ensemble Theatre, Houston, TX), Sarah Rasmussen (McCarter Theatre Center, Princeton, NJ, originally of the Jungle Theater, Minneapolis, MN), Lisa McNulty (WP Theater, New York, NY), and BOLD founder Carol Dunne (Northern Stage, White River Junction, VT).

 Each of the artistic directors chosen for the BOLD Circle has demonstrated artistic excellence and a deep impact on community.
 The leaders have also demonstrated a strong history of mentoring and will work together to elevate the next generation of female artistic directors.